r3dact3d/r3dact3d.github.io/_posts/2025-02-20-fabric-cli.md

 I am often facilitating working sessions and doing discovery at the same time and sometimes these meetings can last 2 or 3 hours.

-I've learned that I miss a lot of facts and important information in real time, after either re-watching or reading through the meeting transcript afterwards, because I'm usually making plans or recommendations for the customer.
+I've learned that I miss a lot of facts and important information in real-time, after either re-watching or reading through the meeting transcript afterwards, because I'm usually making plans or recommendations for the customer.

 Now, instead of taking potentially 6+ hours to meet with the customer or team, collate all the data that was taken in, and reply with at least a summary.

-I can do in just moments after the meeting is ended and the transcript is automatically created using a small 8b parameter model that is trained and prompted for this specific task, all while keep the data secure and local.
+I can do this in just moments after the meeting is ended and the transcript is automatically created using a small 8b parameter model that is trained and prompted for this specific task, all while keeping the data secure and local.

 > Here is an example using a community meeting transcript
 >